savoirtech/black-box-system-test-dmp/README.md

 - Temporary volumes created by the plugin remain

-Here are docker instructions to help with cleanup:
+Here are docker instructions that you can use to help with cleanup:

 ``` bash
 $ docker ps